GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Readability of code is now my first priority.
-It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
+> ### I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.
 >
-> ~ *Douglas Crockford*
+> ~ *Carl Friedrich Gauss*

 ---
 ## 🏎 Quick Facts